 As a general rule, written documentation should be available for all functions of the software delivered to you — and many users find that video documentation is very helpful for more complex functions.

 For those times when documentation won’t cut it, you’ll want to know the process for getting support from a real person.
-Here are a few questions to ask:

 Land Management System